yox19/Stroke-Prediction-Model/README.md

-# 🧠 Stroke Prediction & Rehabilitation Outcomes
+# 🧠 Stroke Prediction Model

-This Beginner level project applies **machine learning and data analysis** to stroke prediction and rehabilitation outcomes.
+This Beginner level project model which predicts the risk of stroke occurrence in the general population.
+While this is not directly a rehabilitation dataset, it provides a valuable step in the continuum of stroke care: early risk prediction → prevention → fewer severe cases entering rehabilitation.
+In future work, this approach could be extended to post-stroke rehabilitation outcome prediction using clinical rehab datasets.”

 It is part of my research preparation for a Master's in **Neuroscience** with a focus on **neuroplasticity** and **stroke rehabilitation**.

 ---